-\paragraph{Evaluation Protocols.} Following \cite{zhang2020doubleensemble}, we adopt a representative trading strategy to evaluate the performance of LARA regarding the actual trading scenarios of the market. \emph{Note that we build individual models for long and short positions, respectively.} (1) \emph{Trading signals:} \#Transactions is an important criterion to measure the transaction frequency of trading strategies in high-frequency quantitative trading.
-According to \cite{abner2010etf,zhang2020doubleensemble}, it is a common practice to set the threshold such that the top confident samples are retrieved, and we fairly compare the predictive ability on these selected samples among different methods.
-We retrieve the top 100, 200, 500, and 1000 samples with the highest probability, and then generate the corresponding trading signals.
+\paragraph{Evaluation Protocols.} Following \cite{zhang2020doubleensemble}, we adopt a representative trading strategy to evaluate the performance regarding the actual trading scenarios of the market. \emph{Note that we build individual models for long and short positions.} (1) \emph{Trading signals:} $\#$Transactions is an important criterion to measure the transaction frequency of trading strategies in high-frequency quantitative trading.
+According to \cite{abner2010etf}, it is a common practice to set thresholds to trigger tradings signals, but appropriate thresholds remains a challenging research issue.
+We retrieve the top 100 to 1000 samples with the highest predicted probability as the corresponding trading signals~(control the same trading frequency for different algorithms).
 (2) \emph{Trading Strategies:} we do not set a trading position limit.
-At a certain time step, if the model gives a positive signal, we open a new long position and close this position 1 minute later.
-Similarly, we open new short positions for the negative signals and close these positions 1 minute later.
+At a certain time step, if the model gives a positive signal, we open a new long position and close this position after the prediction horizon $\triangle$~(1 day/1 min/10 secs for stocks/ETFs/crypto).
+Similarly, we open short positions for the negative signals and close them after $\triangle$.

-For all experiments, we use the default hyperparameter settings in \emph{LightGBM} and the \emph{metric learning module} to ensure a fair comparison.
-More details about implementation details can be found in Appendix A. All experiments are repeated 5 times, and we report the mean results with standard deviations for a fair evaluation.
+For LARA, we use the default hyperparameter in \emph{LightGBM} and the \emph{metric learning module}.
+Other methods use their suggested parameters on Qlib or we conduct a gird search for them, the details can be found in Appendix.
+All experiments are repeated 5 times, and we report the mean results with standard deviations.
 In what follows, we always record \emph{the average results of long and short positions.}